-Welcome back to our second ever WordPress Heroes story, featuring your friendly, neighbourhood WordPress community leaders.
+Welcome back to our second ever WordPress Heroes story, featuring the entrepreneurs and creatives leading the WordPress community!
 We created this series for those intrigued about the process of creating an SaaS company or a WordPress plugin, some of which we use daily.

 So grab your coffee mug or wine glass and take a moment to hear from our next successful entrepreneur.
 Frank Goossens is the person responsible for growing and furthering Autoptimize, a clever tool that can increase your page speed loading time, and as a result increase your Google PageSpeed insight score.
 Without further ado, let’s hear from Frank!

 1. Hello Frank!
 Please tell our readers about yourself.

 My name is Frank Goossens, I’m 50 years old and I live in Belgium (Europe).
 I’m the developer of Autoptimize as well as other free and open source WordPress plugins.
 I also have a company called Optimizing Matters to take care of the commercial side of things.

 I started experimenting with website-development way back in 1995 and soon after got offered a job in the emerging web-world.
 I have worked as product manager, project manager, technical consultant and web solution architect for more than 20 years now, both for web agencies and companies in the consumer brand business.
 I still ❤️the web and the incredible technology behind it.